elliott-beach/github-resolve-conflicts-bug-demo/README.md

 The result is that a merge commit is created, but conflicts still exist fo the pull-request.

 ## Steps:
-1. Create a new repository, adding a dummy file `foo`.
+1. Create a new repository on GitHub, adding a dummy file `foo`.
 2. Check-out a new branch `updated-upstream`.
 3. Commit and push an edit on `foo` to `origin/updated-upstream`.